1st Independent Company (Australia)

+Signaller Thomas Watson WX7307 in Kavieng, New Ireland, a month before Japan invaded.

 The 1st Independent Company was one of twelve independent or commando companies raised by the Australian Army for service in World War II.
 Raised in 1941, No. 1 Independent Company served in New Ireland, New Britain and New Guinea in the early stages of the war in the Pacific, taking part in a major commando raid on Salamaua in June 1942.
 Having lost a large number of men captured by the enemy as well as a number of battle casualties, the company was withdrawn from New Britain later in 1942.
 The company was subsequently disbanded, with its surviving members being transferred to other commando units, and it was never re-raised.

 History

 No. 1 Independent Company was formed in May/June 1941 and was trained at the No. 7 Infantry Training Centre at Darby River on Wilsons Promontory in Victoria.
 Originally the company was raised to serve in the Middle East although, at that time there was uncertainty about the role that the company would fill there.
 Indeed, within the Australian Army there was a section that saw no need for the independent companies, believing that they would prove to be more of a drain on resources than anything else.
 However, later in 1941, as the threat of war with Imperial Japan loomed, the main body of the company was sent to Kavieng, New Ireland, to protect Kavieng airfield whilst other sections were sent to Namatanai on New Ireland, Vila in the New Hebrides, Tulagi on Guadalcanal, Buka on Bougainville, and Lorengau on Manus Island to act as observers and provided medical treatment to the inhabitants.

 Commanded by Major James Edmonds-Wilson, in the event of an invasion of New Britain by the Japanese the 1st Independent Company was under orders to resist long enough to destroy key airfields and other military installations such as fuel dumps, before withdrawing south to wage a guerrilla war.
 They did not have to wait very long, as on 21 January 1942, a preparatory bombing raid by about sixty Japanese aircraft attacked Kavieng.
 A number of aircraft were shot down, however, the company's only means of escape, the schooner Induna Star, was damaged.
 Nevertheless, despite the damage the crew managed to sail the vessel to Kaut where they started to repair the damage.
 As they did so, the commandos withdrew across the island to Sook, having received word that a large Japanese naval force was approaching the island.